 The point, for our purposes, is that not all of these channels require exclusionary commercialization via IP rights.
-A passion project, for example, will be created whether or not it makes money.
-Or take a Kickstarter for a new downloadable print-and-play role-playing-game.
+Consider a Kickstarter for a new downloadable print-and-play role-playing-game.
 The 100 funders who kick in \$50 each don't care whether other people also get to play.
 Indeed, a community of fellow players will make the game more fun from their perspective.
 As long as the game gets made, they consider their \$50 well spent.
 There is still a version of Arrow's Information Paradox here: how is it that funders can trust that the game they are backing will be any good?
 But IP rights don't have to be the solution.